chakshugupta774/RAG_ChatBot/README.md

 # RAGChatbot

-RAGChatbot is a **Retrieval-Augmented Generation (RAG)** chatbot that allows users to upload documents (PDF, DOCX, TXT, CSV, XLSX, PPTX) and ask questions.
-The chatbot retrieves relevant document chunks using embeddings and provides answers, optionally using **Google Gemini** for synthesis.
+A Retrieval-Augmented Generation (RAG) Chatbot that allows users to query uploaded documents (PDF, DOCX, TXT, CSV, PPTX, XLSX) and get accurate answers with context.
+The chatbot leverages **vector embeddings** for retrieval and optionally uses **Google Gemini LLM** for synthesized responses.

 ---

 ## Features

-- Upload multiple document types: PDF, DOCX, TXT, CSV, XLSX, PPTX.
+- 📄 Upload multiple documents for indexing.
-- Retrieve relevant document chunks using embeddings.
+- 🧠 Retrieve relevant chunks using semantic similarity.
-- Generate multiple distinct responses (`Answer 1`, `Answer 2`, etc.) from different chunks.
+- 🤖 Optional Google Gemini synthesis for generating context-aware answers.
-- Optional LLM synthesis using **Google Gemini API** for a concise, context-aware answer.
+- ⚡ Graceful handling of Gemini quota limits; always returns retrieved answers even if LLM fails.
-- Displays source and reasoning for each answer.
+- 🎯 Shows similarity score and source document for each response.
-- Built with **Streamlit** for an interactive web interface.
+- 💻 Simple Streamlit interface for interactive Q&A.

 ---